Top 50+ Cypress Interview Questions & Answers

 Ans:

-Cypress offers built-in support for parallel test execution, allowing developers to run tests concurrently across multiple instances or environments.
-This helps distribute the test execution workload and improves overall test throughput.
-Additionally, Cypress Dashboard provides test parallelization features, such as grouping tests by tags or environments, to further optimize test execution.
+Cypress provides robust built-in support for parallel test execution, enabling developers to run concurrently across multiple instances or environments.
+This feature significantly improves test efficiency by distributing the workload, reducing test execution time.
+The Cypress Dashboard enhances this capability by offering advanced test parallelization options, such as grouping tests by tags or specific environments, to optimize performance further.

 14. Explain the concept of fixtures in Cypress and how they can be used in tests.